Pull to Refresh

 10Switching from onX to Trail Pro Intel

 You don't have to switch cold.
 Plenty of hunters run both for a season — onX for boundary checks on out-of-state trips, Trail Pro Intel for free trail-camera analysis, forecasting, and home-property field notes.
-Because Trail Pro Intel's free tier is a full app and not a stripped-down Basic, there's no cost to keeping it open beside your existing tools and deciding for yourself which one earns the home screen.
+Because Trail Pro Intel's free tier is a full app rather than an undocumented unsubscribed state, there's no cost to keeping it open beside your existing tools and deciding for yourself which one earns the home screen.

 If you're hunting a shared lease with a crew, there's one more gap worth knowing: onX is built for the individual hunter and doesn't run a lease's logistics.
-Trail Pro Intel's club management covers stand signups, a shared AI-tagged trail-cam feed, kill log, and dues tracking — free for crews of 3 or fewer, and $349/year per club (not per seat) for groups up to 15.
+Trail Pro Intel's club management covers stand signups, a shared AI-tagged trail-cam feed, kill log, and dues tracking — free for crews of 3 or fewer, and $39/month or $349/year per club (not per seat) with unlimited members on a paid club.

 11Frequently asked questions